starduststorm/earthvenusmars/README.md

   - Double Press - Previous Pattern
   - Long Press - Pattern Rotation

-* Circular metal touchpads control each spoke of the design
+* Circular metal touchpads control each "spoke", the earth, venus, and mars symbols, of the design
-  - Press and hold to keep spoke active
+  - Press and hold for half a second to keep spoke active
-  - Pressing the <i>Colors</i> button while holding a touch pad to change only the palette of that spoke
+  - Pressing the <i>Colors</i> or <i>Patterns</i> button while holding a touch pad will change the pattern or colors on that spoke only.
+Use this to mix and match.

+Note that the top-left "earth" spoke cycles through additional states when using the <i>Patterns</i>-button chord.
+You can use this to e.g. turn off the cross-bar or arrow shape pixels only, allowing that spoke to be used as a mars or venus symbol to give the device two mars or two venus symbols (gay).

 ### Power

 The board is designed to be portable & wearable and will run off of just about any USB battery pack.
-However, when running a fully-lit pattern at maximum brightness, the leds will draw upwards of 12W, making short work of pocket-sized batteries.
-Therefore it is recommended to set brightness well below the maximum for extended use, choose a pattern that does not light all the leds simultaneously, or expect to need a larger battery.
+However, when running at full brightness the LEDs may pull up to 15W and make short work of small batteries.

-When the brightness dial is turned all the way down, the device will enter sleep mode.
-This draws much less power than when it is running, but it will still slowly drain batteries in this mode.
+When the brightness dial is turned all the way down, the device will enter sleep mode but will still passively draw power if the power switch is on.

 ### Temperature